Hasnaat1/portfolio/README.md

 # portfolio
-This is my porfolio website
+This is my portfolio website that displays my info and projects.